FIYEP-2023/Skin-cancer/README.md

 ## Second project: analysis of skin lesions

 # Running the code
 Install requirements with `pip install -r requirements.txt`.
-The code works with python 3.9.
+The code works with python 3.9 (but most likely also in newer versions).
 To generate figures, run `python main.py --figures`.
+Note that some of the figures rely on the image data and our segmentation of them, which is not present in the repository.
 ## Running the code - Single image mode
 We implement the [classify](https://github.com/vcheplygina/fyp2023/blob/0c12126ef8013e4f95e9cec99ec0007d5a55d974/03_evaluate_classifier.py#LL11C25-L11C25) function in [03_evaluate_classifier.py](./03_evaluate_classifier.py#L19).
 This function takes an image and a mask, then prints and returns both the predicted class and the probability/confidence.
 ## Running the code - Batch mode